jacob-long/personal-site/content/post/panelr-intro.markdown

 Notice also that when you use `select`, the `id` and `t` columns ride along even though you didn't explicitly ask for them.
-The idea here is that it isn't `panel_data` frame without them.
+The idea here is that it isn't a `panel_data` frame without them.
 It works the same way using base R
 subsetting: